jsa-aerial/saite/README.md

 ## The `[<->]` tab

 The `[<->]` tab will be current upon startup.
 It holds the resources for converting JSON VGL to Clj.
-The left area is where you can type (or more typically paste) a JSON VGL specification.
-The dark arrow button converts to Clj and renders in the right area.
-The light arrow first compiles to VG and then converts to Clj.
-The open button clears both panels.
+Both areas are code editors [CodeMirror](https://codemirror.net/doc/manual.html).
+The left editor is where you can type (or more typically paste) a JSON VGL specification.
+The caret-right button converts to Clj and renders in the right editor pane.
+Clicking the double (fast-forward) arrow button first compiles the (expected) VGL code to VG and then converts to Clj.
+The open buttons for each editor clear their respective editor panels.

+The caret-left button over the Clj editor area will take a Clj encoded specification, including templates, and convert to the correponding VGL specification, or VG specification if the original Clj corresponded to a Vega spec - including Vega templates.

+Lastly the caret-up button over the Clj editor will render the Clj specification in a modal panel popup window.
+This supports rapid exploration on the client as you can edit the Clj pane and reclick to see the results.

-For example, the following shows an example overlay+detail VGL specification, translated to VG and rendered as Clojure.
+As a first example, the following shows an overlay+detail VGL specification, translated to VG and rendered as Clojure.

 ![Saite pic 1.1](resources/public/images/vgl-vg-clj.png?raw=true)

-You can also translate Clj specifications, including hanami templates, over to their JS/JSON Vega and Vega-Lite specifications.
-For example, the following shows an area chart as template and translated to the corresponding Vega-Lite JSON specification.
+Here is an example where we translate a Clj specifications for an area chart, using the hanami template for area charts, over to its JS/JSON Vega-Lite specification.

 ![Saite pic 1.2](resources/public/images/clj-vgl-json.png?raw=true)

-And further, you can quickly test render any Clj specification (including templates) in a modal panel popup by clicking the caret-up button.
-For example, we render the previoius area chart:
+Next we render this specification in a modal panel popup by clicking the caret-up button:

 ![Saite pic 1.3](resources/public/images/clj-modal-render.png?raw=true)